On the distance spectral radius, fractional matching and factors of graphs with given minimum degree: Introduction

-The factor of graphs have received a lot of attention of researchers and its theories are well developed in recent years.
-In \cite{T}, Tutte presented a sufficient and necessary condition for the existence of a $\{K_2, {C_k}\}$-factor.
-In \cite{AK}, Amahashi and Kano gave a necessary and sufficient condition of the existence of a $\{K_{1,1},K_{1,2},\cdots,K_{1,k}\}$-factor in a graph, where $k\ge2$ is an integer.
-In \cite{ML}, Miao and Li established a lower bound on the size of $G$ to guarantee that $G$ contains a star factor.
+The factors of graphs have received a lot of attention of researchers and their theories are well developed in recent years.
+In \cite{T}, Tutte presented a sufficient and necessary condition for the existence of a $\{K_2, \{C_k\}\}$-factor, where $3\le k<+\infty$ is an integer.
+In \cite{AK}, Amahashi and Kano gave a necessary and sufficient condition of the existence of a $\{K_{1,1},K_{1,2},\dots,K_{1,k}\}$-factor in a graph, where $2\le k<+\infty$ is an integer.
+In \cite{LLA}, Lou et al. provided a tight spectral radius condition for the existence of a $\{K_{1,1},K_{1,2},\dots,K_{1,k}\}$-factor with $2\le k<+\infty$ in a graph with minimum degree $\delta$.
+In \cite{ML}, Miao and Li established a lower bound on the size of a graph $G$ to guarantee that $G$ contains a star factor.
 They also determined an upper bound on the spectral radius of $G$ to ensure that $G$ has a star factor.

-In \cite{LLA}, Lou et al. provided a tight spectral radius condition for the existence of a $\{K_{1,1},K_{1,2},\cdots,K_{1,k}\}$-factor with $k\ge2$ in a graph with minimum degree $\delta$.
-Motivated by \cite{LLA}, in this paper we also extend their results to the distance spectral radius.
+Inspired by \cite{LLA}, in this paper we provide conditions in terms of distance spectral radius for the existence of some factors.

 The rest of this paper is divided into the following sections.
-In Section 2, we give some concepts and lemmas to prove the theorems in the following sections.
-In Section 3, we establish a sharp upper bound for the distance spectral radius to guarantee $\alpha_f(G)>\frac{n-k}{2}$ in graph $G$ with given minimum degree $\delta$.
-In Section 4, we give a sharp upper bound on distance spectral radius of graph $G$ with given minimum degree $\delta$ to ensure that $G$ has a $\{K_2, \{C_k\}\}$-factor, where $k\ge3$ is an integer.
-In addition, we also obtain a sharp upper bounds on distance spectral radius for the existence of a $\{K_{1,1},K_{1,2},\cdots,K_{1,k}\}$-factor with $k\ge2$ in a graph $G$ with given minimum degree $\delta$.
+In Section 2, we will introduce some concepts and lemmas to prove the theorems in the following sections.
+In Section 3, we establish a sharp upper bound for the distance spectral radius to guarantee $\alpha_f(G)>\frac{n-k}{2}$ in a graph $G$ of order $n$ with given minimum degree $\delta$, where $0<k<n$ is an integer.
+In Section 4, we give a sharp upper bound on the distance spectral radius of a graph $G$ with given minimum degree $\delta$ to ensure that $G$ has a $\{K_2, \{C_k\}\}$-factor, where $3\le k<+\infty$ is an integer.
+In addition, we also obtain a sharp upper bound on the distance spectral radius for the existence of a $\{K_{1,1},K_{1,2},\dots,K_{1,k}\}$-factor with $2\le k<+\infty$ in a graph $G$ with given minimum degree $\delta$.